Ain Dara (archaeological site): History

+Late Bronze and Iron Age

 Ali Abu Assaf discovered the temple and inferred that it was built in three structural phases in the period from about 1300 BC to 740 BC.
 The first phase was from 1300 to 1000 BC, the second phase from 1000 to 900 BC, and third phase from 900 to 740 BC.

+Hittite Period

+Around 1350 BC, Suppiluliuma I of Hatti conquered most of vassal kingdoms and the land west of the Euphrates from Tushratta of Mitanni.
+He installed his son as the Viceroy of Aleppo which most likely controlled the Afrin Valley as well.
+Another son was installed as the Viceroy of Carchemish to the east.
+If Temple Phase I was begun around 1300 BC, then this would have happened in the late reign of Mursili II or early reign of Muwatalli II.
+At the time, the Hittites mobilized their armies both to the south towards Egypt and east towards Assyria.
+Ain Dara would then have been located on important routes with major traffic from Anatolia into the Northern Levant.
+The Hittite Empire controlled this region until it collapsed around 1190 BCE at the end of the Late Bronze Age.

-Architecture and fittings
+Architecture

 General outline

 The Ain Dara temple, as excavated, has revealed a three-part layout with structural blocks of basalt on limestone foundations.
 However, it has been conjectured that the temple probably had a mud-brick superstructure covered with wood paneling, which has not survived.

 Exterior

 A courtyard built with sandstones provides the approach to the temple.
 The courtyard is paved with flagstones where a chalkstone basin for ceremonial purposes is seen.
 The temple, 30 by 20 m in size, faces southeast.
 Its exterior contains a cherubim relief.
 The entrance porch, or portico, marked by two basalt piers or pillars, and a wide hall, were not roofed over and were part of an open courtyard.
 The entrance pillars appear to have architectural and cultic significance.
 A sphinx and two lions decorate the temple portico flanking the three steps (out of four) made from basalt.